npm/npm/README.md

 Much more info available via `npm help` once it's installed.

-## RELEASE CANDIDATE

-The master branch contains the latest release candidate, which as of this time is 1.0.something.
-If you want version 0.2 or 0.3, then you'll need to check those branches out explicitly.

-The "latest" on the registry is 0.3, because 1.0 is not yet stable.

-It will be the default install target at the end of April, 2011.

 ## IMPORTANT

 **You need node v0.4 or higher to run this program.**